 Soft White – This is the best for baking cakes and baked goods.
 For instance, I use this all the time for pancakes, cupcakes, cakes, cookies, etc.

-Einkhorn – It’s an ancient grain that is wonderful to use.
-You have to use it in conjunction with another wheat or you won’t have pretty fluffy bread.
-I love making tortillas with Einkhorn.
+Einkorn – It’s an ancient grain that is wonderful to use.
+You have to use it together with another wheat or you won’t have pretty fluffy bread.
+I love making tortillas with Einkorn.
 Experiment with it.

 Kamut – The actual name is khorasan wheat.
 The brand is Kamut and it’s is an ancient grain.
 It’s supposed to be much easier to digest.
 I just bought a 6 gallon bucket and can’t wait to start using it.